 Before you buy any home — starter or otherwise — it’s important to sit down and crunch the numbers to see how much home you can realistically afford.
-Lenders look at your debt, but they aren’t privy to your other monthly expenses, such as child care or kids’ activities.
-While a 20% down payment isn’t required any more to purchase a home, most non government home loan programs do require some down payment.
+Lenders look at your debt, but they aren’t privy to other regular monthly expenses, such as child care or kids’ activity fees.

+You also may want to look at how much you can afford for a down payment.
+While a 20% down payment isn’t required to purchase a home, most nongovernment home loan programs do require some down payment.

 The decision to purchase a starter home is about more than just money, though.
 You may also want to consider your future plans and how quickly you might grow out of the house, whether you’re willing to live where the affordable houses are, and if you’ll be happy living without the amenities you’ll find in a larger house.

 SoFi Loan Products

 Terms, conditions, and state restrictions apply.
-SoFi Home Loans are not available in all states.
+Not all products are available in all states.
 See SoFi.com/eligibility for more information.